AXErunners/axecore-lib/README.md

 ## Principles

 AXE is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the AXE network allows for highly resilient axe infrastructure, and the developer community needs reliable, open-source tools to implement axe apps and services.
+The decentralized nature of the AXE network allows for highly resilient AXE infrastructure, and the developer community needs reliable, open-source tools to implement AXE apps and services.

 ## Get Started
 ### NodeJS